-We conduct our business primarily through our subsidiaries and the consolidated variable interest entities in China.
+Our operations are primarily conducted by our subsidiaries and the consolidated variable interest entities in China.
 Our operations in China are governed by PRC laws and regulations.
-As of the date of this annual report, our PRC subsidiaries and the consolidated variable interest entities and their subsidiaries have obtained the necessary licenses and permits from the PRC government authorities that are material for their business operations in China, including, among others, VAT Licenses, Food Operating Permit, Internet Drug Information Service Qualification Certificate, Payment Business License, Network Cultural Business License, and Record-Filing of a Customs Declaration Entity.
-Given the uncertainties of interpretation and implementation of the relevant laws and regulations and the enforcement practice by relevant government authorities, we may be required to obtain additional licenses, permits, registrations, filings, or approvals for our business operations in the future.
+As of the date of this annual report, our PRC legal counsel, Han Kun Law Offices, is of the opinion that our PRC subsidiaries and the consolidated variable interest entities and their subsidiaries have obtained the requisite licenses and permits from the PRC government authorities that are necessary for their business operations in China, including Business Licenses, Value-added Telecommunication Licenses, Food Operating Permit, Internet Drug Information Service Qualification Certificate, Payment Business License, Network Cultural Business License, Record-filing for the Non-commercial Internet Information Services, Record-filing of Public Security for Network User, Record-filing of Online Publication Distribution Service, Record-filing of Type II Medical Devices Operation, Recordfiling for a Third-party Platform Providing Online Trading Service of Medical Devices, Record-filing for a Third-party Platform Providing Online Trading Service of Medicines, Record-filing of Online Sales of Medical Device, Record-filing of a Third-party Platform Providing Online Food Trading, Record-filing of Issuers of Single-purpose Commercial Prepaid Cards, Record-filing of Importer or Exporter of Import or Export Goods, Record-filing of a Customs Declaration Entity, Record-filing of Internet Information Service Algorithm, and Record-filing of Mobile Internet Apps, except for certain permissions and approvals in mainland China, including certain Value-added Telecommunication Licenses for internet finance business as well as certain Record-filing of E-commerce Livestream Platform and License for Online Transmission of Audio-visual Programs for our live streaming services, which collectively represents an immaterial portion of our overall business operations.
+For a detailed description of these licenses and permits, see "Item 4.
+Information on the Company-B. Business Overview-Regulation-Regulations Relating to Licenses and Permits."
+As of the date of this annual report, we, our PRC subsidiaries, or the VIEs have not received any denial notification from the authorities in connection with the applications for the necessary permissions or approvals to conduct our business.
+Given the uncertainties of interpretation and implementation of the laws and regulations and the enforcement practice by the government authorities, we face challenges in obtaining and maintaining all requisite licenses and permits and may be required to obtain additional licenses, permits, registrations, filings, or approvals for our business operations in the future.
 For more detailed information, see "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Doing Business in China-We may be adversely affected by the complexity, uncertainties, and changes in PRC regulation of internet-related businesses and companies, including e-commerce business," and "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Corporate Structure-If our PRC subsidiaries and the consolidated variable interest entities fail to obtain and maintain the requisite assets, licenses, and approvals required under PRC laws, our business, financial condition, and results of operations may be materially and adversely affected."